 We are very concerned about the increased use of dangerous chemical pesticides and fertilizers that are used to grow tea throughout the world.

 The price and process for organic certification is financially impossible for many of the small producers that we work with.
+This is not a one-time cost, either; farms must apply to be certified as often as every year.
 That's why both spending time with the farmers at origin and spot testing the teas is our strategy.
 Testing everything we source is cost prohibitive, so we spot test if there is any uncertainty about the purity of the tea.

 Some of our teas do have organic certification, but as our warehouse is not an organic-certified facility, we do not label them as such.
 We rely on our close relationships with the farmers that we source from, and spend time with them on their farms and in their homes.
 We choose to work with producers who care for the land, their families and workers, and their tea plants.
 In addition, the methods for making traditional tea are hundreds to thousands of years old, so by nature these agricultural practices are already in line with the modern concept of organic.

 We've gathered all of our organically grown teas for you to explore.
 Due to unique agricultural pressures, some producers of these teas do rely on occasional conventional pest deterrents and fertilizers, despite a mostly organic farming regimen.
 Others exceed the standards for organic farming, but cannot afford to be annually certified.
 All of them are superb examples of traditional production.
 The taste is incomparable.